FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/widget-properties.md

 # Properties Panel

-In FlutterFlow, the Properties Panel located on the right side of the interface plays a crucial role in configuring and managing the various aspects of your widgets.
-This panel is divided into several sections, each dedicated to different settings and adjustments you can make to customize your widgets.
+In FlutterFlow, the Properties Panel on the right helps you configure and manage your widgets.
+It opens when you click on a widget or [component](../components/intro-components.md) in the [**Widget Tree**](../widgets/intro-widgets.md#widget-tree).

-## Widget Properties

-When you click on a widget from the Widget Tree, the **Widget Properties Panel** opens up on the right side.
-There you can customize the properties for the selected widget, which may vary based on the type of widget and also add other advanced configurations to the widget.
+The panel is divided into sections, each focusing on settings specific to the selected widget.
+The available options may vary depending on the widget type, with additional advanced configurations available for further customization.

 ![advanced-configs-widgets.png](../imgs/advanced-configs-widgets.png)